The prompts of depth and complexity are an incredible tool to begin differentiating learning objectives.

+The prompts of depth and complexity are an incredible tool to begin differentiating learning objectives.
 Teachers can quickly modify a lesson’s goal to increase the challenge by plugging in the depth and complexity prompts.
-But, I frequently see the prompts used at a mere surface level in classrooms.
+But, I usually used the prompts at a surface level in my classroom.

-Beyond Just Depth & Complexity
+Depth & Complexity Is Just The Seasoning

 It’s Not Your Fault